ACCRINGTON BENJAMIN HARGREAVES C.E. (VA) PRIMARY SCHOOL

-We, at Benjamin Hargreaves, strive for excellence and enjoyment in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals, we will enable our pupils to reach their full potential, whilst growing in their love and understanding of the Christian Faith.
+We, at Benjamin Hargreaves, strive for excellence and enjoyment in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals.
+We will endeavour to enable all children to reach their full potential, whilst growing in their love and understanding of the Christian Faith.

 Philosophy of Inclusion

-The aim of Inclusion is to provide opportunities for learning to enable the full and effective participation of all pupils in the process of learning.
-It is about valuing all individuals, giving equal access and opportunity to all and removing discrimination and other barriers to involvement and promoting inclusion.
+The aim of Inclusion is to secure appropriate opportunities for learning, assessment and qualifications to enable the full and effective participation of all pupils in the process of learning.

 Principles of an Inclusive Education Service

 Inclusion is a process by which schools, local authorities and others develop their policies, culture and practices to include all pupils.